mity/old-new-win32api/README.md

 * [When I select multiple files in the File Open dialog, why does the last item come first?](https://devblogs.microsoft.com/oldnewthing/20190409-00/?p=102406)
 * [I set the `OFN_NONETWORKBUTTON` option in the `OPENFILENAME` structure, but it has no effect on the network item in the navigation pane](https://devblogs.microsoft.com/oldnewthing/20190705-00/?p=102660)
 * [How do I add custom controls to the common file open or file save dialogs?](https://devblogs.microsoft.com/oldnewthing/20211227-00/?p=106054)
+* [How can I get my `FileSavePicker` to open in the same folder that was picked by the `FileOpenPicker` or `FolderPicker`?](https://devblogs.microsoft.com/oldnewthing/20220525-00/?p=106685) (win32/COM equivalent mentioned at the end of the post)

 ### Control Navigation
 * [Using the `TAB` key to navigate in non-dialogs](https://devblogs.microsoft.com/oldnewthing/20031021-00/?p=42083)